Geiger Counter Improvements

 Battery Charge IC

-MIC842LYC5-TR is a battery charger IC well suited for charging lithium ion batteries off of a 5V source.
+MCP73114-0NSI/MF is a battery charger IC well suited for charging lithium ion batteries off of a 5V source.
 It provides a charging indicator light and has a resistor programmable charge current limit.
-In this case, I set the charge current to 100mA????? so that the IC didn't get too warm and so that I wouldn't have trouble charging off of typical USB ports.
+In this case, I set the charge current to 500mA so that the IC didn't get too warm and so that I wouldn't have trouble charging off of typical USB ports.
 While the USB spec specifies that standard USB 2.0 peripherals can only draw 100mA without further negotiation, no OEM worth their salt will design a USB port not capable of supporting 500mA these days due to the proliferation of non-compliant USB accessories.
-The MIC842LYC5-TR in MIC842LYC5-TR sets the charge voltage to 4.2V.
-A number of other options are available.
+The '-0NS/MF' at the end of the part number sets the charge voltage to 4.2V.

 Undervoltage Protection Comparator

-An open drain comparator with an internal reference controls a P-channel MOSFET acting as a high side switch to enforce an undervoltage limit on the battery.
+An open drain comparator with an internal reference (MIC842LYC5-TR) controls a P-channel MOSFET acting as a high side switch to enforce an undervoltage limit on the battery.
 The internal reference is nice here because it both eliminates an external reference part and also ensures low quiescent current: cheap shunt voltage references require significant bias current and low quiescent current series voltage references are more expensive.
-I set the undervoltage limit to about 3.2V (the schematic des not reflect what I ultimately came up with on the bench).
+I set the undervoltage limit to about 3.2V (the schematic does not reflect what I ultimately came up with on the bench).

 Boost Converter Overvoltage Protection

 The output voltage of the high voltage supply for the Geiger tube is nominally set by the peak current of the inductor triggering reset of the 555 timer by the voltage across a current sense shunt exceeding the base to emitter threshold of an NPN BJT.
 As simulations for the last board showed, this results in a highly temperature dependent output voltage.
 This alone is OK, but because the output voltage needs to be adjusted with a potentiometer, the potential exists to set the output voltage too high (in excess of the rating sof the diode and BJT).
 In practice, it seems that non-destructive breakdown mechanisms in these parts limit the output voltage, but this is achieved by operating the parts past their absolute maximum ratings which is never good to bank on.
-To add some protection against this, I added a second reset NPN with its based connected to a voltage divider from the output.
+To add some protection against this, I added a second reset NPN with its base connected to a voltage divider from the output.
 The voltage divider adds a load to the output, but this actually stabilizes the output voltage somewhat since with no-load the output voltage is defined by the switching losses and diode leakage (which will be temperature dependent) only.
 I set this limit to 500V to provide plenty of headroom above the nominal 400V output.

 Software